 The estimated claims-paying capacity of the FHCF over time is subject to changes in the projected fund balance, risk transfer amount, available pre-event liquidity, and estimates of bonding capacity.
-While the projected fund balance climbed steadily from 2006 to 2017 without a major hurricane that triggered the FHCF, the estimated \$5.00 billion of Hurricane Irma losses in 2017 and \$1.45 billion of Hurricane Michael losses in 2018 reduced the estimated FHCF's projected fund balance to approximately \$11.36 billion for the 2019-2020 Contract Year.
-During this time the senior managers' estimates of the FHCF's bonding capacity have stabilized, but have significantly varied during other time periods, reflecting both the big picture fundamental changes to the market described in Section III and the impact of market volatility at the time we asked them for estimates.
-The current average estimate for 0-12 months of \$9.0 billion is \$400 million higher than it was in May 2019.
+While the projected fund balance climbed steadily from 2006 to 2017 without a major hurricane that triggered the FHCF, the estimated \$6.00 billion of Hurricane Irma losses and \$1.45 billion of Hurricane Michael losses reduced the estimated FHCF's projected fund balance, which is approximately \$11.6 billion for the 2020-2021 Contract Year.
+During this time, the senior managers' estimates of the FHCF's bonding capacity have stabilized, but have significantly varied during other time periods, reflecting both the big picture fundamental changes to the market described in Section III and the impact of market volatility at the time we asked them for estimates.
+The current average estimate for 0-12 months of \$7.2 billion is \$1.8 billion lower than it was in October 2019 and reflects current market volatility as a result of COVID-19.

-The chart below shows the total estimated initial season claims-paying resources of the FHCF since May 2016 with projected fund balance (light green), existing pre-event liquidity (orange), risk transfer (blue), post-event borrowing required (purple), if needed, and maximum statutory limit (yellow) with additional capacity available above (dark green) the maximum statutory limit.
+The chart below shows the total estimated initial season claims-paying resources of the FHCF since October 2016 with projected fund balance (light green), existing pre-event liquidity (orange), risk transfer (blue), post-event borrowing required (purple), if needed, and maximum statutory limit (yellow) with additional capacity available above (dark green) the maximum statutory limit.